Louis I of Anjou: King of Naples

 In 1382 Louis left France in the latter year to claim the throne of Naples following the death of Queen Joanna I. She had adopted him to succeed her, as she was childless and did not wish to leave her inheritance to any of her close relatives, whom she considered enemies.
 He was also able to succeed her as count of Provence and Forcalquier.
 Despite his coronation at Avignon as King of Naples by Antipope Clement VII, Louis was forced to remain in France and Joan's troops were defeated by Charles of Durazzo, her second cousin and previous heir.
 Joanna was killed in her prison in San Fele in 1382; Louis, with support of the Antipope, France, Bernabò Visconti of Milan and Amadeus VI of Savoy, and using the money he had been able to obtain during the regency, launched an expedition to regain the Kingdom of Naples from Charles.

 The expedition, counting to some 40,000 troops, was however unsuccessful.
 Charles, who counted on the mercenary companies under John Hawkwood for a total of some 14,000 men, was able to divert the French from Naples to other regions of the kingdom and to harass them with guerrilla tactics.
 Amadeus fell ill and died in Molise on 1 March 1383 and his troops abandoned the field.
 Louis asked for help from his king nephew in France, who sent him an army under Enguerrand of Coucy.
 The latter was able to conquer Arezzo and then invade the Kingdom of Naples, but midway was reached by the news that Louis had suddenly died at Bisceglie on 20 September 1384.
 He soon sold Arezzo to Florence and returned to France.

 Marriage and children

-On 9 July 1360, he married Marie of Blois, Lady of Guise, daughter of Charles, Duke of Brittany and Joanna of Dreux.
+On 9 July 1360, without the consent of his father, Louis married Marie of Blois, Lady of Guise, daughter of Charles, Duke of Brittany and Joanna of Dreux.
 They had the following children: